sst/sst/www/docs/constructs/Table.md

 ---
 description: "Docs for the sst.Table construct in the @serverless-stack/resources package.
-This construct creates a DynamoDB table."
+This construct creates a DynamoDB table and enable DynamoDB streams."
 ---

 The `Table` construct is a higher level CDK construct that makes it easy to create a [DynamoDB](https://aws.amazon.com/dynamodb/) table.
 It uses the following defaults: